 A Closer Look: Case Study

 One hypothetical case study involves a patient who has an ovarian cyst that, left untreated, will result in kidney failure.
-An operation to remove the cyst is the best treatment, but the patient is frightened of needles and is against the surgery which would require a needle to give her anesthesia.
+An operation to remove the cyst is the best treatment, but the patient is frightened of needles and is against the surgery that would require a needle to give her anesthesia.
 The doctor must work with the patient to respect the fact that she dislikes needles and doesn’t want the operation (her autonomy), and needs to find a solution that would prevent her from going into kidney failure, which is in her best interest (beneficence).
 Although the surgery is the best choice, forcing the patient to accept the needle would be harmful to her (non-maleficence).
 Finally, the doctor needs to consider the impact that the patient’s choices might have on others if she starts to go into preventable kidney failure, she’ll need dialysis, which affects other people who need the same treatment (justice).
-So before making the final decision the doctor must consider all four principles of health care ethics which will help the physician make the choice that will have the best possible benefits for both the patient and society.
+So before making the final decision the doctor must consider all four principles of health care ethics, which will help the physician make the choice that will have the best possible benefits for both the patient and society.

 The Role of a Health Care Administrator